renee1988/panda-learning-cs/README.md

 - Site map has redundant links

 ## Feature requests & improvements
+- Contributor setion is not set up yet
 - Search is not supported yet
 - Category organization needs improvements
 - Release cycle is not set up yet